fullstackseb/fullstackseb/README.md

 My name is Sebastian and I am a developer.

-I like to work with JavaScript.
+I like to work with JavaScript and Python.
 I mostly use React for the Frontend and NodeJS with Express for the Backend to work use the MERN Stack entirely.

 I am a self thaught developer who started coding in 2019.
 After completing some online courses (@CodingNomads, Jonas Schmedtmann@Udemy) I applied for a conversion Master in Data Engineering at Edinburgh Napier University.
 I like the logical side of programming and databases rather than being a designer.
 Previous to shifting careers I worked as an Auditor (Finance & IT) and studied business management as an undergraduate degree.